What is infanticide?

 Other babies were abandoned by other people, not their parents.
 For slaves, their owner decided whether to keep them or abandon them.
 Even some free people were so much under the power of the government or a rich patron that someone else would decide for them.
 In ancient Sparta, for example, the government decided whether you could keep your baby.

-After most people in Europe converted to Christianity, around 400 AD, infanticide and exposure became less common.
 The Church said that babies had souls too and so it was murder to kill them or let them die.
 Still this did not stop many people from leaving babies on the steps of churches for somebody else to take care of.
 These abandoned babies often also died.